-Sc Measure, rationale and commentary Weight Threshold 50% Target 100% Stretch 150% % of STVF maximum Financial Strong underlying financial performance, however NPAT outcome materially impacted by significant provisions for expected future loan impairments.
-PACC outcome impact less material given long-tail 15% 8,122 8,520 8,919 0% nature of potential impact: • Group cash NPAT - below threshold (Actual: \$7,449 million). • Group underlying PACC - above threshold (Actual: \$3,913 million).
-15% 3,730 4,214 4,699 7% Customer NPS outcomes for consumer, business and IB&M customers, with reference to complaints remediation: Consumer, business & IB&M NPS ranked #2 or higher for majority of the 2020 financial year.
+Scorecard result Measure, rationale and commentary Weight Threshold 50% Target 100% Stretch 150% % of STVR maximum Financial Strong underlying financial performance, however NPAT outcome materially impacted by significant provisions for expected future loan impairments.
+PACC outcome impact less material given long-tail nature of potential impact: 15% 8,122 8,520 8,919 0% Group cash NPAT - below threshold (Actual: \$7,449 million).
+Group underlying PACC - above threshold (Actual: \$3,913 million).
+15% 3,730 4,214 4,699 7% Customer NPS outcomes for consumer, business and IB&M customers, with reference to complaints remediation: 100/ 604 • Consumer, business & IB&M NPS ranked #2 or higher for majority of the 2020 financial year.
 10% 6% Progress addressing systemic challenges and underlying causes.
-People Group People measure results (focus on culture, wellbeing, talent and capability): 10% • 9% Significant increase in employee engagement indicating strong pride, satisfaction and connection with the Bank.
-Ongoing renewal of executive and senior leadership teams, with targeted growth in critical capability, and delivery of cultural change.
-Strategy Progress on and quality of implementation of the APRA RAP: All APRA RAP milestones delivered on plan to the Independent Reviewer, with the Second Foundational Review approved.
-30% • 22% Significant progress on the delivery of Group strategic priorities: • Continued focus on innovation with the launch of Vonto, Home-In and CommSec Pocket, and innovation capability (x15 ventures, Klarna) 20% • 19% Strengthened leadership position in digital (online, Banking app).
-Significant progress on targeted divestments and simplification of portfolio.
-Overall CEO STVR outcome 63% V 0370 Values assessment Role modelled the Group's 'Should We' test through the bushfire, drou coronavirus pandemic responses, displaying national and Bank leaders Demonstrated personal care and support for customers and commincluding through Compassionate Care and Financial Abuse support initial ship. unities, Exceptio nally Demo nstrated No adjustme Risk and reputation assessment • Clear tone from the top on risk compliance and the control environment with notable progress in Financial Crime, data management and the ment, e RAP.
-Fully Met No adjustme Board discretion Industry leadership and contribution at a national policy level to the communities and the economy particularly over the second half of challen the 2020 ges faced by Inancial ye our custon ear and the ners, practical 10% and ongoing steps taken to assist our customers, people and their communities.
+People Group People measure results (focus on culture, wellbeing, talent and capability): Significant increase in employee engagement indicating strong pride, satisfaction and connection with the Bank.
+Ongoing renewal of executive and senior leadership teams, with targeted growth in critical capability, and delivery of cultural change 10% • 9% Strategy Progress on and quality of implementation of the APRA RAP: All APRA RAP milestones delivered on plan to the Independent Reviewer, with the Second Foundational Review approved.
+30% • 22% Significant progress on the delivery of Group strategic priorities: Continued focus on innovation with the launch of Vonto, Home-In and CommSec Pocket, and innovation capability (x15 ventures, Klarna) Strengthened leadership position in digital (online, Banking app).
+Significant progress on targeted divestments and simplification 20% ٠ 19% of portfolio.
+Overall CEO STVR outcome 63% $\checkmark$ Values assessment Role modelled the Group's 'Should We' test through the bushfire, drou coronavirus pandemic responses, displaying national and Bank leader Demonstrated personal care and support for customers and commincluding through Compassionate Care and Financial Abuse support initial compassionate Care and Financial Abuse support initial commination of the support initial commission of the support initial commiss ship. unities, Exception nally Demo onstrated No adjustmen Risk and reputation assessment Clear tone from the top on risk compliance and the control environ with notable progress in Financial Crime, data management and the Fully Met No adjustmen $\sim$ Board discretion Industry leadership and contribution at a national policy level to th communities and the economy particularly over the second half of and ongoing steps taken to assist our customers, people and their the 2020 ) financial ye our custor ar and the ners, practical 10%